kalcrow/CS_Portfolio/README.md

 # CSC 230
 *C and Software Tools*

-Code for this class was written in C, using Notepad++ and running in WSL.
+Code for this class was written in C, using Notepad++ and run in WSL.
 This class also required uploading code to a Github repository, and testing code on a remote machine using ssh.

 **Encrypter:** A project that encrypts and decrypts blocks of text using the DES algorithm